Schw4lbe/jizo-noods/README.md

 - how many different ramen kits?
 - possibility of more kits in the future?
-- possibility of starters on page directly in the future?
+- possibility of starters on page directly in the future? answer: yes
 - icons on soups needed? (hot, contains garlic etc.)
 - about us with images and video?